-Vehicles with vehicle stability control system-
+"ABS" warning light (with vehicle stability control system)

 The light comes on when the ignition key is turned to the "ON" position.
 If the antilock brake system and the brake assist system work properly, the light turns off after a few seconds.
 Thereafter, if the system malfunctions, the light comes on again.